Choose a Category to Easily Find the Answers to Your Charter Questions:

 You have several options in terms of provisioning for your charter: either in-person grocery shopping, quasi-online grocery shopping with pickup at the store (by you or taxi), or full provisioning.

-- Time Saver VI: Our number one recommendation as a provisioning service for our charter guests.
-They are professional, reliable, and very close to our base.
+- Time Saver VI: They are professional, reliable, and very close to our base.

 - Anna’s Market St Thomas VI: Fine Food Afloat Online ordering of groceries and liquor for delivery in St Thomas and St John, USVI.